Bayesian Inference of Local Projections with Roughness Penalty Priors: Proposed Approach

 We introduce a class of roughness penalty priors for $\boldsymbol{\theta}_{j}$, $j=1,...,J$.
 Our prior construction is motivated by \citet{Lang2004}.
 The prior induces an $r$th-order random-walk behavior on a sequence of parameters $\theta_{\left(h_{1}\right),j},...,\theta_{\left(h_{H}\right),j}$.
 When $r=2$, the relationship between $\theta_{\left(h_{i}\right),j}$ and successive parameters is represented by

-for $k=r+1,...,H$, where $\tau_{j}$ and $\lambda_{\left(h_{i}\right),j}$ are global and local smoothing parameters, respectively.
-Controlling local smoothness is potentially beneficial, because an impulse response function often has both strongly bent and smooth areas, for example, fast-growing responses just after an occurrence of shock, and virtually flat responses after convergence to a long-run equilibrium.
+for $i=r+1,...,H$, where $\tau_{j}$ and $\lambda_{\left(h_{i}\right),j}$ are global and local smoothing parameters, respectively.
+Controlling local smoothness is potentially beneficial, because impulse response functions often have both strongly bent and smooth areas: for example, fast-growing responses immediately after an occurrence of shock and virtually flat responses after convergence to a long-run equilibrium.
 In some applications, without the adaptation for local smoothness, an estimated impulse response might be oversmoothed in some areas and undersmoothed in others.
-A prior on $\boldsymbol{\theta}_{j}$ is an improper normal prior generated by an intrinsic Gaussian Markov random field \citep{Rue2005}, and the smoothing parameters are inferred from gamma priors, unlike in existing approaches \citep{Miranda-Agrippino2017} and \citet{Barnichonforthcominga}.
+A prior on $\boldsymbol{\theta}_{j}$ is an improper normal prior generated by an intrinsic Gaussian Markov random field \citep{Rue2005}, and the smoothing parameters are inferred from gamma priors, unlike in existing approaches such as \citet{Miranda-Agrippino2017,Barnichon2019a}.
 The hierarchy of the prior takes the form